Banging Toolbox

 Teak

-Teak is very hard and while it can take on very fine detail if carved or sculpted, the silica content in the wood quickly dulls even the sharpest of chisel edges.
+Teak is dense and hard and can be shaped to fine detail if carved or sculpted, the silica content in the wood quickly tents to dull even the sharpest of chisel edges over time.

-Though workable, carving or sculpting on Teak requires special edges, mostly those made of carbide, and carvers with above-average woodworking skills.
+Though workable, carving or sculpting Teak requires speciality edges, mostly those made of carbide, and carvers with above-average woodworking skills.

 Best for carving and sculpting?